Code-A-3/silent-auction/README.md

 - SERVER is created (EXPRESS)
 - FRONTEND is created (REACT)
 - DATABASE is created on Mongodb Atlas Cloud
-- App is serving all and individual auction items as intended.
+- App is serving all and individual auction items as intended.<br>

 (14.07.2024):<br>
-- Implemented frontend with React
+- Implemented frontend with React<br>

 (15.07.2024):<br>
 - ADD Item / DELETE Item functionality is added
 - User model created